4

 • 1

 Yeah, it's really about appearance, especially for your first character.
 At least when I played the differences were are small and only really significant in the end-game.
 I think the differences were bigger then too - eg back then only Dwarf priests had Fear Ward, which made a big difference for various raid bosses.
-Aug 12, 2011 at 8:46
+Commented Aug 12, 2011 at 8:46

 • 1